-- Implement SAXPY using TBB parallel_for in C++ (15 pts) - ✓ Follow the same procedure as in Problem 1, but instead of using pthreads to implement slices of the output vector, use parallel_for to fully parallelize the sequential SAXPY.
-Make sure to include a sequential implementation in C++. - ✓ Your code should read the parameter input data set size (n). - Compile the code and execute the application on the DE2i-150 Board.
+- Implement SAXPY using TBB parallel for in C++ (15 pts) - ✓ Follow the same procedure as in Problem 1, but instead of using pthreads to implement slices of the output vector, use parallel_for to fully parallelize the sequential SAXPY.
+Make sure to include a sequential implementation in C++. - \checkmark Your code should read the parameter input data set size (n). - Compile the code and execute the application on the DE2i-150 Board (or on a Linux laptop).
 Complete Table II (take an average of ~10 executions for each case).
 (15 pts) - ✓ Example: ./mysaxpy_tbb 1000 - It will compute SAXPY on 1000-element vectors \vec{x} and \vec{y} .